-- LOC (location) SIZE: When this button is lit, the Z-ring controls the image size.
-The trackball moves the image in the xaxis and y-axis directions. - LOC (location) XYZ: When this button is lit, the trackball moves the image in the x-axis and y-axis directions, and the Zring moves the image in the z-axis direction. - SHIFT: While holding down this button, pressing the [ASP PERS] button or [ROT] button switches to the shifted version of the corresponding function. - CLR WORK BUFR (clear work buffer): Press this button once to clear only the three-dimensional transform parameters of the information held in the work buffer.
+LOC (location) SIZE: When this button is lit, the Z-ring controls the image size.
+The trackball moves the image in the x-axis and y-axis directions.

+LOC (location) XYZ: When this button is lit, the trackball moves the image in the x-axis and y-axis directions, and the Z-ring moves the image in the z-axis direction.

+SHIFT: While holding down this button, pressing the [ASP PERS] button or [ROT] button switches to the shifted version of the corresponding function.

+CLR WORK BUFR (clear work buffer):

+Press this button once to clear only the three-dimensional transform parameters of the information held in the work buffer.
 Press twice in rapid succession to clear all of the parameters, and return to the default state.

-- ROT (rotation): When this button is lit, the trackball rotates the image about the x- and y-axes, and the Z-ring rotates the image about the z-axis.
+ROT (rotation): When this button is lit, the trackball rotates the image about the x-and y-axes, and the Z-ring rotates the image about the z-axis.

 Pressing this while holding down the [SHIFT] button enables rotation of the image in the "Spin" mode.
-The trackball and Z-ring operate in the same manner. - X, Y, Z: These restrict which axes the trackball and Z-ring can control.
-You can select more than one.When one of these buttons is selected, you can enter the parameter value for the corresponding axis using the numeric keypad control block. - CTR (center): Pressing this button changes the values of the threedimensional parameters currently controlled by the trackball and Z-ring to the closest detent values.
+The trackball and Z-ring operate in the same manner.

+X, Y, Z: These restrict which axes the trackball and Z-ring can control.
+You can select more than one.

+When one of these buttons is selected, you can enter the parameter value for the corresponding axis using the numeric keypad control block.

+CTR (center): Pressing this button changes the values of the three-dimensional parameters currently controlled by the trackball and Z-ring to the closest detent values.

 Pressing twice in rapid succession returns the parameter values to their defaults.

-When the VTR/disk recorder operation mode is enabled
+When the VTR/disk recorder/frame memory operation mode is enabled

-- LOCAL (DELAY): Press this button, turning it on, to enter a delay value from the numeric keypad control block. - GLB (STB OFF: standby off): Press this button to switch to standby off mode. - SRC (REC: record): Press this button at the same time as the [Y] button to record on the VTR.

-TRGT (STOP): Press this button to stop the tape or disk.
+- LOCAL (DELAY): Press this button, turning it on, to enter a delay value from the numeric keypad control block. - GLB (STB OFF: standby off): Press this button to switch to standby off mode.
+This button cannot be used for frame memory clip operations. - SRC (REC: record): Press this button at the same time as the [Y] button to start recording.
+This button cannot be used for frame memory clip operations. - TRGT (STOP): Press this button to stop the tape, disk or frame memory clip.

-AXIS LOC (START TC: start timecode): Press this button to set the timecode of the start point at that time (start point of the timeline when the [MENU] button is On, or start point of Cueup & Play when Off) (see page 254).
+AXIS LOC (START TC: start

+timecode): Press this button to set the timecode of the start point at that time.
 The timecode of the start point is updated to the current time each time this button is pressed.